bogdanstoicasn/tcp-udp-subscribe-proto/README.md

 We use multiplexing to get messages from STDIN and from the server.
 We disable Nagle's algorithm to send messages faster and we make the address reusable.
+The client sends the commands through packets to the server.
+The received data from the server is handled and made human-readable.

+Sockets:

+- *tcp socket* - used to connect to the server and send/receive messages

+- *stdin* - used to get input from the user

 ## Server